Defending Your Rights

 An appeal requires grounds that there was a flaw in the process of your case that caused the resulting decision.
 When you bring your case to Mr. Rossman, he will review your options and look for any mistakes the court made.
 For example, procedural errors, prejudicial evidence or misapplication of the law can all be used as grounds for appealing a judgment.

 • United States v.
-James Lamont Dunbar, United States Court of Appeals for the Sixth Circuit, Case No. 11-5609: Life sentence vacated
+James Lamont Dunbar, U.S. Court of Appeals for the 6th Circuit, Case No. 11-5609: Life sentence vacated

 • United States v.
-Kurt Harrington, United States District Court for the Eastern District of Kentucky, Case No. 6:17-cv-199: Life sentence vacated
+Kurt Harrington, U.S. District Court for the Eastern District of Kentucky, Case No. 6:17-cv-199: Life sentence vacated

 • United States v.
-Cortiyah Moore, United States Court of Appeals for the Sixth Circuit, Case No. 23-1065: Three out of four counts of conviction reversed for insufficient evidence
+Cortiyah Moore, U.S. Court of Appeals for the 6th Circuit, Case No. 23-1065: Three out of four counts of conviction reversed for insufficient evidence

 • United States v.
-Kelly Harrison, United States Court of Appeals for the Sixth Circuit, Case No. 15-3720: Sentence vacated for district court’s failure to consider non-frivolous argument for a lower sentence
+Kelly Harrison, U.S. Court of Appeals for the 6th Circuit, Case No. 15-3720: Sentence vacated for district court’s failure to consider non-frivolous argument for a lower sentence

 Don’t Wait To Get Started On Your Appeal